Kac-Moody symmetric spaces: Complex Kac--Moody algebras and their Weyl groups

-Keep the assumption ${\bf A}$ is a symmetrizable and non-affine generalized Coxeter matrix with associated Coxeter system $(W,S)$.
-Denote by $\Sigma = \Sigma(W,S)$ the Coxeter complex of $(W,S)$ and by ${\rm Aut}(\Sigma)$ the group of simplicial automorphisms of the Coxeter complex.
-Equivalently, one can think of ${\rm Aut}(\Sigma)$ as the automorphisms of the Cayley graph ${\rm Cay}(W,S)$ (not necessarily preserving the coloring) or as the automorphism group of the Coxeter diagram underlying $(W,S)$.
-Denote by ${\rm Aut}(W,S) < {\rm Aut}(W)$ the subgroup of automorphisms of $W$ which preserve $S$ as a set.
-This subgroup acts faithfully by automorphisms on the Cayley graph of $(W,S)$ and thus ${\rm Aut}(W, S) < {\rm Aut}(\Sigma)$; in fact, this group equals the automorphism group of the Coxeter diagram.
-Also, $W$ acts by automorphisms on $\Sigma$ and thus can be considered as a subgroup of ${\rm Aut}(\Sigma)$.
+Keep the assumption that ${\bf A}$ be a symmetrizable irreducible generalized Coxeter matrix with associated Coxeter system $(W,S)$ and denote by $\Sigma := |\Sigma(W,S)|$ the underlying Coxeter complex.
+We are interested in the group $\Aut(\Sigma)$ of simplicial automorphisms of the Coxeter complex, which do not necessarily preserve the colouring.
+Equivalently, one can think of $\Aut(\Sigma)$ as the automorphisms of the Cayley graph ${\rm Cay}(W,S)$ (not necessarily preserving the edge colouring).
+Denote by $\Aut(W,S) < \Aut(W)$ the subgroup of automorphisms of $W$ which preserve $S$ as a set.
+This subgroup acts faithfully by automorphisms on the Cayley graph of $(W,S)$ and thus $\Aut(W, S) < \Aut(\Sigma)$.
+Also, $W$ acts by automorphisms on $\Sigma$ and thus can be considered as a subgroup of $\Aut(\Sigma)$. \begin{lemma}[{\cite[3.34, 3.35]{AbramenkoBrown2008}}] The automorphism group $\Aut(\Sigma) $ splits as a semidirect product $\Aut(\Sigma) = W \rtimes \Aut(W,S)$.
+Moreover, $\Aut(W,S)$ is isomorphic to the group of automorphisms of the Coxeter diagram of $(W,S)$. \end{lemma} Now assume that ${\bf A}$ is non-affine so that the reduced Kac--Moody representation $\ol{\rho}_{KM}: W \to \GL(\ol{\mathfrak a})$ is faithful (Corollary \ref{CorollaryRedKMRepFaithful}).
+Every diagram automorphism $\alpha \in \Aut(W,S)$ then corresponds to a permutation of the walls of the fundamental chamber which preserves angles, and any such permutation can be realized by a unique linear map $\ol{\alpha}$ of the ambient vector space $\ol{\mathfrak a}$.
+One thus obtains a monomorphism